DISCOVER GOLD - TAKE A GOLD TREK

 The gold sites are noted and shown with a numerical number next to each site are the REAL DEAL.
 These gold sites represent where gold has been found in the past.
 (Some online web sites claim that placer or lode active claimed areas as found in the blm data base represent present day gold sites.
 The blm does not categorize minerals shown in the claimed areas.
 An active claimed area may be prospected for a variety of minerals from gold to silver to tungsten to lead to rubies to quartz to sand.)
 The number is referenced to a north latitude and west longitude point.
 These are GPS points that you can use to find the gold sites in the field.
 The gold sites are shown adjacent to access roads and streams.
 The sites are plotted on a USGS topographic map which shows the contours of the land.
 A 'P' next to the record number shows were placer gold deposits have been found.
 Roads are highlighted in red and old Miners Camps / Historical towns are shown on the gold maps.
-Prospectors Association gold club claims areas are also shown on the maps, noted in the red and yellow clouded areas.
 Hiking trails are noted by a 'H' in a red circle with a 'T' next to it.
 The picture to the right is the Rouge River.
 Recreational Gold panning is allowed within the National Forest.

 The cross hatched areas shows the gold maps that are for sale in the state of Oregon.